rkilchmn/openedai-whisper-ipex-llm/README.md

 - Compatible with the OpenAI audio/transcriptions and audio/translations API
 - Does not connect to the OpenAI API and does not require an OpenAI API Key
 - Not affiliated with OpenAI in any way
-- using OpenVino framework supporting CPU and GPU (tested with intel 12th gen GPU on WSL2)
+- using IPEX-LLM framework supporting Intel GPUs (tested with intel 12th gen GPU on WIndows 11)

 API Compatibility: